JaidedAI/EasyOCR/custom_model.md

 Please do not create an issue about data generation and model training in this repository.
 If you have any question regarding data generation and model training, please ask in the respective repositories.

+Note: We also provide our version of training script [here](https://github.com/JaidedAI/EasyOCR/tree/master/trainer).
+It is a modified version from [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).

 **2. Web-based approach**

 Jaided AI provides a web-based (paid) service for training your own model [here](https://jaided.ai/).
 You can train your model on the cloud and export it for local deployment.
 All 3 files are downloadable once model is trained on cloud.